ctu-mrs/mrs_uav_system/README.md

 * built using [Robot Operating System](https://www.ros.org/) Noetic,
 * meant to be executed entirely onboard,
-* can be deployed on any multi-rotor vehicle, given it is equipped with a [PX4](https://github.com/ctu-mrs/px4_firmware)-compatible [flight controller](https://pixhawk.org/),
+* can be deployed on any multi-rotor vehicle, given TODO
 * for both indoor and outdoor,
 * supports multi-robot experiments using [Nimbro network](https://github.com/ctu-mrs/nimbro_network) communication.
 * provides both: agile flying and robust control.